youssefshoeb/Image-Captioning/README.md

  ## Data
  ![Dataset][image12]

  In this project the [Microsoft Common Objects in COntext (MS COCO)](http://cocodataset.org/#home) dataset is used to train the network.
-To get the data, run the following commands in the project directory:
+To get the dataset, and setup the coco API  run the following commands in the project directory:

 ```
 mkdir opt